AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * SCD forward replication fails for Delete events for nodes that include a comma in the name (NPR-35191).

 * After you upgrade to AEM 6.5.7, the builds start failing.
-The reason is, an old version or no of jackson-core is embedded in the uber-jar (GRANITE-33006).
+The reason is, an old version or no jackson-core is embedded in the uber-jar (GRANITE-33006).

 ### User Interface {#ui-6580}